 Hospice is a service that many seniors use during their last days.
 It’s a comfortable, comforting service that typically features excellent medical care and an array of medical supplies and equipment at a senior’s disposal.

 That said, hospice care is sometimes not as encompassing as it could be, and certain aspects of care could get rather expensive.
-Before you decide whether hospice is right for your senior parent or loved one, these are pros and cons you must weigh carefully.
+Before you decide whether hospice is right for your senior parent or loved one, you must weigh the pros and cons carefully.